rcasto/cupandpen/notes.md

 sudo certbot certonly --manual
 ```

+When the interactive prompt comes up, enter the domain(s) you wish to create the certificate for.

 ### Renewing cert
 Should be able to just run the following to get the process started:
 ```
 sudo certbot renew
 ```

+**Note:** It is not possible to use this command to renew a certificate created using the manual mode.

 ## Create PFX file using openssl
 ```